-The IT department is on site at the school of Pharmacy from 8:30 to 5:00 pm, Monday to Friday allowing us to respond quickly to computer issues and requests.
+The IT department is on-site at the School of Pharmacy from 8:30 to 5:00 pm, Monday to Friday, allowing quick responses to computer issues and requests.

 For solutions to common IT issues, see this website for visual walkthroughs.

-  We are a full service in-house I.T. department supporting teaching and administration.
-We offer:
+The IT department is a full service in-house supporting teaching and administration.
+The department offers:

 - break/fix to consulting

 - highly secure encrypted automated backups